Garage Door Foam Board Method

 Installing Radiant Barrier on Garage Walls

-In the photos you see here, the customer was mostly concerned about keeping the heat inside the garage, which is why the foil is closest to the inside of the garage space.
+In some colder areas, customers want to help keep heat inside their garage.
+If you’re regularly heating your garage, then you may want to consider insulating the cavities, if possible, and then adding your foil layer to face inside the garage.
+In the photo you see here, the customer was mostly concerned about keeping the heat inside the garage, which is why the foil is closest to the inside of the garage space.

-This customer did not use sheetrock over the foil, just insulation and AtticFoil®.
+This customer did not use sheetrock over the foil, just insulation and AtticFoil™.
 If he wanted to cover with sheetrock he would have needed to create airspace between the foil and sheetrock with furring strips.
+Alternatively, if you want the white finish facing in, you can use the furring strip method here and do the same thing.

-*Note: if keeping heat out of the garage is your goal, you’d ideally want the foil closest to the outside (i.e. in between the walls studs).
+*Note: if keeping heat out of the garage is your goal, you’d ideally want the foil closest to the outside (i.e. in between the walls studs), followed by some r-value (optional) if you’re using it.

 To see more garage door and garage wall installations, check out our DIY Project Gallery.